isaacward1/mal-sandbox/README.md

 ### Installing VirtIO
 1. Download the latest [virtio-win](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso) driver
 2. Follow these [instructions](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers#Using_the_ISO)

+> [!NOTE]
+> if you encounter heavy pixelation and screen tearing during/after boot, disable opengl/3d acceleration temporarily, install this driver, then reenable.

 ### Setup.ps1
 This [script](setup.ps1) automates the configuration of several system/network settings and necessary performance tweaks.
 Tools are installed via Chocolately packages, but can be installed manually via [links below](https://github.com/isaacward1/mal-sandbox/blob/main/README.md#analysis-tools).
 Things to change manually are listed at the bottom cuz powershell is trash